SniffBakaSniff/SubisAntiGriefing-Plugin/README.md

 # Known Bugs

-* Respawn acnhors become unbreakable if cancelRespawnAnchorExplosion is set to true
+* Respawn anchor become unbreakable if cancelRespawnAnchorExplosion is set to true